The Samsung Galaxy S11 has an intriguing new code name

-The Samsung Galaxy S11 has reportedly been given a code name for internal reference, and it’s got us scratching our head looking for answers.
+The Samsung Galaxy S20 (previously the Galaxy S11) has reportedly been given a code name for internal reference, and it’s got us scratching our head looking for answers.

 Last year’s Samsung Galaxy Note 10 was secretly referred to by the name “Da Vinci” behind closed doors during development, and apparently the next flagship has a codename too.
 According to Dutch website Galaxy Club, the S11 is known as “Hubble”.
 It surely takes its name from the space telescope, which in turn was named after the influential American astronomer Edwin Hubble.
 So what could it imply about the new smartphone?

 Our first guess (and by far the most likely explanation) is that it will refer to a new level optical zoom for the camera; after all, the purpose of any telescope is see things that are further away.
 This supposition is supported by the rumours we’ve seen so far, which hint that the S11 could even have 10x zoom.
 Currently 5x optical zoom is the best you can find on a smartphone (namely the Huawei P30 Pro), so matching or exceeding that would be a coup for Samsung.